 Rule of Law and Governance

-- ASU’s Center for Violence Prevention and Community Solutions develops strategic responses to violent crime in the U.S. and in developing nations by evaluating policies and programs, analyzing patterns and causes of violence, developing new programs and best practice models, and providing training and technical assistance to law enforcement.
-For more than a decade, the center has partnered with the Organization of American States and United Nations Development Program to understand and diagnose problems associated with citizen security throughout the English-speaking Caribbean.
+ASU’s Center for Violence Prevention and Community Solutions develops strategic responses to violent crime in the U.S. and in developing nations through policy analysis, program co-creation with local partners, and training and technical assistance to law enforcement.
+For over 10 years, the center has partnered with USAID, Organization of American States and United Nations Development Program to address crime and gang violence throughout Latin America and the English-speaking Caribbean.

-- The Rule of Law & Governance Program at the Sandra Day O’Connor College of Law, developed in partnership with the McCain Institute for International Leadership, assists governments, civil society organizations, institutes of higher learning, and businesses to develop and strengthen their countries’ legal systems and governance structures.
-The program draws on the expertise of over one hundred ASU Law faculty members with a range of specialties, including human rights, international, energy, and environmental law, as well as foreign legal systems such as sharia law.
-The experience of the law school’s faculty is complemented by the program’s international network of legal and development experts allowing ASU Law to respond to the demands of local communities with innovative and pragmatic rule of law and governance programs.
+The Rule of Law & Governance Program at the Sandra Day O’Connor College of Law, developed in partnership with the McCain Institute for International Leadership, assists governments, civil society organizations, institutions of higher learning, and businesses to develop and strengthen legal systems and governance structures.
+The program draws on the expertise of over 100 ASU Law faculty specializing in international human rights, energy, and environmental law, as well as foreign legal systems such as sharia law.